hashicorp/vault/website/source/docs/internals/token.html.md

 with it.
 This allows clients to safely generate child tokens and then revoke them all along with the root.

-Child tokens are very useful, espcially when combined with limited use tokens.
+Child tokens are very useful, especially when combined with limited use tokens.
 When a token is created their use count can be optionally specified.
 Providing a use count of one makes a _one time token_.
 This means the token can be used for a single request before being automatically revoked.
 This can be generalized